Honors Governance Committees

 - Reviewing and selecting the annual Honors Senior Project awards

-Ellen Adams (Honors), Sophia Bates (Student Senate), Robert Deaner (CLAS), Coeli Fitzpatrick (Honors, chair), Shirley Fleischmann (PCEC), Roger Gilles (Honors, ex officio), Mackenzie Johnson (Honors Student Council), Naoki Kanaboshi (CECI), Jakia Marie (BCOIS), Debbie Morrow (Libraries), Zsuzsanna Palmer (CLAS), Thomas Pentecost (CLAS), Joel Stillerman (CLAS and Honors), Steve Tripp (CLAS), Heather Wallace (CHP), Janet Winter (KCON).
-SCOB rep TBD.
+Ellen Adams (Honors), Sydney Addington (Honors Student Council), Sophia Bates (Student Senate), Anne Caillaud (CLAS), Coeli Fitzpatrick (Honors, chair), Shirley Fleischmann (PCEC), Roger Gilles (Honors, ex officio), Naoki Kanaboshi (CECI), Natalie Laudicina (CLAS), Haixia Liu (BCOIS), Debbie Morrow (Libraries), Zsuzsanna Palmer (CLAS), Thomas Pentecost (CLAS), Joel Stillerman (CLAS and Honors), Janet Winter (KCON).
+SCOB and additional student rep TBD.